 DR R. DOURMASHKIN / SCIENCE PHOTO LIBRARY DR R. DOURMASHKIN / SCIENCE PHOTO LIBRARY

 Asian flu viruses.
 Coloured transmission electron micrograph (TEM) of virions (virus particles) of Asian influenza.
-Each virion (blue) comprises RNA genetic material (not seen) enclosed in a capsid (protein coat).
+Each virion (orange) comprises RNA genetic material (not seen) enclosed in a capsid (protein coat).
 The capsid is covered with spikes of the antigens haemagglutinin and neuraminidase.
 These help the virus to enter cells in the body.
 Once inside a cell, it hijacks the cell's machinery and forces it to make more copies of the virus.
-Asian flu was been responsible for thousands of deaths in an outbreak in 1957.
+Asian flu was responsible for thousands of deaths in an outbreak in 1957.
 Symptoms include fever, weakness and headaches.
 Magnification: x130,000 when printed 10cm wide.

 Model release not required.
 Property release not required.